tom-web123/kilombero-canopy-heat/PROJECT_BRIEF.md

 # Project Brief

 ## Spatial Question
-How does tree canopy coverage relate to urban heat island intensity in Kilombero, Morogoro, Tanzania?
+How does tree canopy coverage relate to urban heat island intensity in Kilombero, Morogoro, Tanzania.

 ## Study Area
 Kilombero District, Morogoro Region, Tanzania.
-The district boundary used for this analysis is sourced from the FAO GAUL Level 2 administrative boundaries dataset (ADM2_NAME = "Kilombero").
+The district boundary was obtained in QGIS using the HCMGIS plugin (HCMGIS → Download OpenData → Global Administrative Areas by Country from GADM), which downloads GADM administrative boundary data directly into QGIS.
+Tanzania was selected as the country, and the Kilombero district polygon was extracted from the Level 2 administrative layer for use as the study area boundary.

 ## Datasets